pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1169 Managing Stress Situations

+Today I have a very stress situation in my work, and this is because about my lack in English.
+I think that I have improved my English a lot but at this moment is not very good to have a conversation with USA people.
+Definitely English is my main goal the next year, though Java Developer certification is important too.

 ##### Day 1168 Python and CSV

 Today, I learn more about pandas library, In the work we use a lot of information storage in CSV files.
 I want to be more Agile for example, I need to check all the elements in this CSV that have this ID.
 Tomorrow I want to explore another library for this purpose in Java called Tableu.